blaze/blaze/docs/source/quickstart.rst

    ...

 Use remote data like SQL databases or Spark resilient distributed data-structures in exactly the same way.
+Here we operate on a SQL database stored in a `sqlite file`_.

 .. doctest::